 Set the bar high

-Personally ask people likely to be your most generous supporters first (before the event) – people will often base their donation on what others have already given.
+Personally ask people likely to be your most generous supporters first (before the big night!) – people will often base their donation on what others have already given.

 It’s also a great way to get your friends to spread the word.
-After all, the more people who hear about your passionate support through Sleep At The ’G, the more young people you’ll help MCM support.
-Use the hashtag #SleepAtTheG
+After all, the more people who hear about your passionate support, the more young people you’ll help MCM support.

 Spread the word

-Tell all your friends and family that you’re going to Sleep At The 'G and ask them to donate in support of your effort to end youth homelessness.
+Tell all your friends and family that you are sleeping out at home and ask them to donate in support of your effort to end youth homelessness.
 They’ll be proud to know you’re standing in solidarity with a vulnerable young person who has no place of their own.